 We want them to be passionate about learning and to continue their learning into the future working in partnership with home and the school.

-I.C.E.
+The acronym for the Vision is I.C.E.
 D.R.I.V.E.R.
 We needed a simple and catchy phase in child’s speak that all ākonga can use to remember the purpose of the vision.

 West Melton School Vision